 Let’s talk about bubbly and juice and how to make a mimosa bar.
-This is perfect for your next brunch, party or girls night in (and is also perfect for holidays like New Years Eve!)
+This is perfect for your next brunch, party or girls night in (and is also perfect for any occasion!)

 I don’t know about you, but I looooove a good mimosa.
 There’s just something that excites me about bubbly champagne mixed with juice and topped with some fresh fruit.
 It’s just a delicious and genius combination, so hats off to whomever created it, ha!